Joaovtmendes/portfolio/README.md

 - 🔭 I recently worked on two projects as a data analyst for an international event called Genfest and for a company called CBS Dance Factory

 - 👨‍💻 In 2022, I began my transition to the technology area.
-I started as a business analyst and later took on a position of trust, acting as the manager of one of the company's units.
+I started as a business analyst and then assumed a position of trust, acting as a manager of one of the company's units, which allowed me to start using BI tools and developed this passion for data and problem solving.

 - 💬 Ask me about **Data analytics, Business modeling, Power BI, Python, SQL, Excel, VBA**